RU-Racing-Team/communications_system/README.md

 ```

 Now you should be able to upload your code using the arduino IDE.
 It is currently not possible to upload directly from Visual Studio Code.

+### Windows:
+# Would be great if a windows user could write something up!